-If you’re wanting to find a new, well-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the most rapidly growing careers available, according to the U.S. Bureau of Labor Statistics, which expects careers in this industry will increase by 13 percent by 2028.
+If you’re wanting to find a new, high-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the most rapidly growing careers you can find, according to the U.S. Bureau of Labor Statistics, which estimates careers in this trade will increase by 13 percent by 2028.

-There are a few reasons why these jobs are growing so quickly.
-One is homeowners using government rebates to purchase more energy-efficient comfort systems.
-Then there’s the ban on R-22 Freon® refrigerants, which affects old equipment.
-Finally, there’s the red-hot home market and a house shortage that’s driven a bump in new construction residences.
+There are several reasons why these positions are increasing so fast.
+One is homeowners using government refunds to upgrade to more energy-efficient comfort systems.
+Then there’s the ban on R-22 Freon® refrigerants, which influences old equipment.
+Finally, there’s the red-hot real estate market and a property shortage that’s driven a boost in new construction residences.

-A HVAC technician is a person who services, installs and maintains heating and cooling units.
-Most work with both homeowners and business owners.
+An HVAC technician is an individual who services, installs and maintains heating and cooling systems.
+Most assist both homeowners and business owners.
 And, most important, you’ll be knowledgeable about:

 - Air conditioners